CleverCloud/engineering.clever-cloud.com/sysadmin/_posts/2013-11-30-set-up-sbt-for-proxy-use.md

 dependencies of a project between two deployments.
 Therefore, every dependency has to be downloaded for each deployment.
-Maven having the (almost justified) reputation to download half the internet on a first run, a deployment can take ages because of the deployments.
+Maven having the (almost justified) reputation to download half the internet on a first run, a deployment can take ages because of the dependencies.

 The first step we did was to initialize a local Maven (or Ivy, or SBT) cache with common plugins and dependencies.
 But maintaining an up-to-date image